Aftabbs/AI-Computer-Vision-Analytics-Platform/README.md

 This cutting-edge web application leverages **MediaPipe** and **TensorFlow.js** to deliver real-time computer vision capabilities directly in your browser.
 Built with **React 18**, **TypeScript**, and **Three.js**, it offers an immersive experience with a modern glassmorphism UI design.

-### Built By Claude Code Agent 🤖

-This entire application was developed using **Claude Code** - Anthropic's agentic coding tool.
-The development showcases the power of AI-assisted development in creating complex, production-ready applications.

 ---

 ## ✨ Features